 An accompanying editorial in the NZMJ noted that attracting funding for the "life-changing" surgery had been difficult, given the prioritisation of healthcare spending on specialities involving "cancer, cardiac or kids".

-Labour's acting health spokesman, David Clark, argued the rates were a consequence of $1.7 billion in underfunding of the health system , forcing DHBs to make cuts as populations grew.
+Labour's acting health spokesman, David Clark, argued the rates were a consequence of , forcing DHBs to make cuts as populations grew.

 Clark said health cuts were hitting hard those seeking joint replacement in the big cities, with those servicing Auckland, Wellington and Christchurch providing the poorest access to publicly funded joint replacement, and Dunedin and Hamilton not far ahead.

 "If the Government continues to underfund health, things will get worse before they get better."

 Health Minister Jonathan Coleman was yesterday on leave and could not be reached for comment.

 But Ministry of Health clinical leader prioritisation Dr Chris McEwan said the rate of provision of total joint replacement had been "maintained", and the total number of procedures had increased from 8439 in 2007/8 to 9792 in 2012/13 and 11,012 in 2015/16.

 He acknowledged the variation between DHBs, but added the difference had reduced .

 "The significance of the finding of lower intervention rates in some DHBs will be in part addressed by a new national orthopaedic clinical prioritisation tool, introduced by all DHBs this year, which will put us in a better position to address this."

 Providing a year-on-year increase to elective surgery remained a priority for the Government, McEwan said, and an additional $50 million had been invested for orthopaedic and general surgery between 2015/16 and 2017/18.